 Dear Unsure: Many things that women do naturally — take on chores without being asked, buying little gifts, giving compliments — do not come naturally to many men.
 These men were raised in households where their fathers probably demonstrated little of this behavior with their mothers.

 Such men may need a little encouragement.
 We all want to be recognized for our good deeds, and we respond to recognition with the resolve to perform other generous acts.
 A woman can motivate a man to take on these attributes by rewarding him with the same kind words and actions she would wish to expect — or hope to hear when performing the same deeds.
+If, after repeated efforts, he catches on, we'd all be living in a better world.

 Dear John: I was told that one of your books contains an outline on how to write an effective love letter to your partner when you've had an argument.
 My question is, which book? —Ready to Make Up, in Santa Barbara, Calif.